 Who is responsible for paying for the share and doing the required sharer work hours?

-The enrolled sharer is responsible for paying Stearns Farm.
-The required work hours may be performed by either or both parties, but the enrolled sharer will be held responsible for the hours if the split share recipient does not do their part.
+The person who purchases the share is responsible for paying Stearns Farm.
+The required work hours may be performed by either or both parties, but the purchaser will be held responsible for the hours if the split share recipient does not do their part.